JALsnipe/swift-style-guide/README.md

 ## Overview ##

-This is A+E Networks' style guide for writing code in Swift.
+This is my style guide for writing code in Swift.
 The purpose of this guide is to develop a universal standard for Swift code that makes our codebases consistent and easy to read.
 This guide aims for consistent and clean code written in Swift in line with Apple and the general community.